JesseGalef/Portfolio/README.md

 ## 2) [Evaluating NFL Play Calling Predictability](https://github.com/JesseGalef/Portfolio/tree/master/NFL_Playcalling) - Controlling for multiple non-linear confounding variables using inverse probability of treatment weighting

 Summary: There's a curious pattern in NFL play calling, which we think might be the result of coaches' irrationality.
-But there are so many confounding variables in play - score, time, QB quality, etc. - that we need to control for those first before passing judgment.
+But there are so many confounding variables in play - score, time, QB quality, etc. - that we need to control for those first before passing judgement.

 The project is an exercise in feature engineering and the 'inverse probability of treatment weighting' technique of controlling for confounds.
 These features were disproportionately distributed between the groups I was comparing, but became far more similar after being reweighted.